boxiangliulab/locuscompare2-standalone/README.md

   eqtl: 1.0E-5
 # Your research population, EUR, EAS, SAS, AMR or AFR
 population: 'EUR'
+# The minimun matching number of variants in each loci between GWAS and QTL, default: 5.
+If the matching number is less than 5, current locus will be skipped.
+min_matching_number: 5
 ```

 ### Generate Multiple Configs GWAS and eQTL (Optional)